On the Number of Prime Factors of Consecutive Integers: Reducing Theorem to Proposition

 and

 Then one can construct a random variable $\mathbf{n}$ taking values in the interval $[x, 2x]$ such that, with probability 1, the integer $\mathbf{n}$ is divisible by $p^4$ for every prime $p \le w$.
-Moreover, the following additional properties hold:
+Moreover, the following additional properties hold for some constant $C_3 \ge 3$: